-Ghana Targets 90% Reduction in Malaria Mortality
+Ghana Targets 90% Reduction In Malaria Mortality

 “In terms of malaria cases, there has not been any improvements so we are on track with respect to mortality however, we are not on track with morbidity,” she stated.

-He said in the face of Covid-19 pandemic, stakeholders must do more to protect everyone from malaria urging the media to educate the public on the various malaria interventions to increase use and uptake of these effective interventions.
+The Director-General of GHS said in the face of COVID-19 pandemic, stakeholders must do more to protect everyone from malaria, urging the media to educate the public on the various malaria interventions to increase use and uptake of these effective interventions.

-WHO Ghana representative, Dr. Francis Kasolo commended the malaria control programme and its implementing partners for ensuring continuity of essential malaria interventions in the midst of the Covid-19 challenge.
+World Health Organisation (WHO) Ghana representative, Dr. Francis Kasolo, commended the malaria control programme and its implementing partners for ensuring continuity of essential malaria interventions in the midst of the COVID-19 challenge.

 “Malaria control must be at the core of development policies and strategies implemented to reach universal coverage for all interventions.